 Use your competition’s best values and add 10% on top of it.

-For example, let’s say I wanted to rank for “top website builders.”
+For example, let’s say I wanted to rank as “top website builders.”

-Then what I’d need to do is go through the first 3-10 results and see the exact keyword match count for each page, extract the average and add 10% on top of that.
+Then I’d need to go through the first 3-10 results and see the exact keyword match count for each page, extract the average and add 10%.

 Pro tip: too many instances of one keyword are called keyword stuffing and spam, but too many are pretty far off, and there is a middle ground between too few and too many, and it’s called optimal keyword usage.